catherineluse/docs/content/rancher/v2.x/en/quick-start-guide/deployment/quickstart-vagrant/_index.md

 4. To initiate the creation of the environment run, `vagrant up`.

 5. Once provisioning finishes, go to `https://172.22.101.101` in the browser.
+This IP has been configured as the Rancher management server IP, a permanent configuration.
+Downstream Kubernetes clusters will communicate with the Rancher management server by reaching this IP.
 The default user/password is `admin/admin`.

 **Result:** Rancher Server and your Kubernetes cluster is installed on VirtualBox.